 The standards document is designed to define what our profession entails and so, with a little thought, it is often easier than you think to find connections between your practice and the standards themselves.

 Don’t forget that , in Edufolios, you’ve got access to a handy standards guide right next to your post as you write.
 You can use that to help you to narrow down how your evidence connects to domains, standards and focus areas.

-What kinds of evidence do AITSL suggest we consider as valid – especially in relation to gathering evidence to climb along the continuum from Graduate to Lead?
+What kinds of evidence does AITSL suggest we consider as valid at HALT?

 - lesson plans and supporting documentation that detail the planning and delivery of a teaching sequence and its impact on student learning